tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 However, API Explorers tend to work better with simpler APIs.
 If your API requires you to retrieve data before you can use a certain endpoint, or if the data you submit is a JSON object in the body of the post, or you have some other complicated interdependency with the endpoints, the API Explorer might not be as helpful.

-Nevertheless, clearly it is a design pattern to provide this kind of interactivity in the documentation.
+Nevertheless, clearly it is a design pattern to provide this kind of interactivity in API documentation.

 If your users log in, you can store their API keys and dynamically populate the calls and code samples with API keys.
 The API key can most likely be a variable that stores the user's API key.
 This is a feature provided with sites like [Readme.io](pubapis_other_tool_options.html#readmeio).

 However, if you store customer API keys on your site, this might create authentication and login requirements that make your site more complex to create.
-If you have users logging in and dynamically populating the explorer with their API keys, you'll probably need a front-end designer and web developer to pull this off.
+If you have users logging in and dynamically populating the explorer with their API keys, you'll probably need a front-end designer and web developer to create this experience.

 ## Pattern 6: GitHub as a Storage Platform

-Another common pattern with API doc sites is that, given that developers are often heavily involved in the writing, managing, and publishing of the information, the documentation source is often stored in [GitHub](https://github.com/), which is an online platform for managing Git projects.
+Given that developers are often heavily involved in the writing, managing, and publishing of the information, the documentation source for API doc sites is often stored in [GitHub](https://github.com/).

 Git frequently acts as a storage source that other sites can pull from.
 For example, with many online platforms, such as [CloudCannon](https://cloudcannon.com/) and [Forestry.io](https://forestry.io/), you can set your content source as GitHub.
-These platforms will then pull in your content from GitHub, treating it as the source.
-This way you can do content management using GitHub but configure the front-end doc experience using one of these platforms.
+These platforms will then pull in your content from GitHub.
+You manage your content in GitHub but configure the front-end doc experience using one of these platforms.

 Many doc sites just use [GitHub Pages](https://pages.github.com/) directly as their doc site.
 If your site is a Jekyll site, GitHub Pages will build it automatically when you commit into your repo.
-Building from the server provides enormous benefits to publishing in a [docs-as-code model](pubapis_docs_as_code.html), and it's a topic I touch on in a [case study here](pubapis_switching_to_docs_as_code.html).
+Building from the server provides enormous benefits to publishing in a [docs-as-code model](pubapis_docs_as_code.html), and is a topic I touch on in a [case study here](pubapis_switching_to_docs_as_code.html).
 GitHub's preference for building with Jekyll is one reason why I focus an [entire topic on Jekyll](pubapis_jekyll.html) later in the course.

 Many developer doc sites even promote their online GitHub source with a button that says "Edit on GitHub."
 See these sites for examples: